nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 If you would like to remove an entire deployment, or individual components, and start over, see [DESTROY.md](DESTROY.md "link to DESTROY documentation") for details.

-If you would like to reset your variables, see [PREPARE.md](PREPARE.md "link to PREPARE documentation") for details.
+If you would like to reset your variables, see [CUSTOMIZE.md](CUSTOMIZE.md "link to CUSTOMIZE documentation") for details.

 ## Next Steps